 Storing Diabetic-Friendly Chili

-After making this diabetic-friendly chili recipe, if by some chance there are leftovers, you can store them for up to a week in an airtight container in the refrigerator.
+After making our diabetic-friendly chili recipe, if by some chance there are leftovers, you can store them for up to a week in an airtight container in the refrigerator.

 This chili also freezes well for up to a month, in an airtight container.